Rdf1846/glowmart-fullStack/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This document is part of the [GlowMart Fullstack App](https://github.com/Rdf1846/glowmart-fullstack.git) — MIT Licensed. see the [LICENSE](LICENSE) file for details.

 ---